 - Egg.
 These will give the cookies their lift.
 Make sure you get large eggs.

 - Salted Butter.
 This is where a large majority of the flavor comes from.
 You can try substituting with vegan “buttery sticks” or margarine if you are dairy-free.
+Avoid unsalted butter if at all possible.

 - Extracts.
 Both clear vanilla extract and almond extract are used to give this recipe a unique taste.
+DON’T skip the almond extract or you won’t get that classic flavor.

-How to Make this Gluten-Free Cut-Out Sugar Cookie Recipe
+How to Make Gluten-Free Sugar Cookies

-Make the Dough (No Need to Chill!)
+Make the Cookie Dough (No Need to Chill!)

 Add in the egg and extracts and continue to mix for 1-2 more minutes.